• What is New York City known for?

 © Courtesy of demerzel 21 - Fotolia.com

 Albany is located on the west bank of the Hudson river and is the capital city of New York.
-Visitors can tour many of the city’s mansions and historic buildings such as the New York State Executive Mansion, the Ten Brock Mansion, and Schuyler Mansion.
-Cultural attractions include visiting the Institute of Art and History and taking in a live performance at the historic Palace Theatre.
+You can tour many of the city’s mansions and historic buildings such as the New York State Executive Mansion, the Ten Brock Mansion, and Schuyler Mansion.
+Cultural attractions in Albany include visiting the Institute of Art and History and taking in a live performance at the historic Palace Theatre.

 The USS Slater is a historic WWII-era ship that offers hour-long guided tours for tourists interested in military history.
 Outdoor activities nearby include hiking scenic trails at John Boyd Thacher State Park and fishing at the Washington Park Lake.